 How Much Cash Did I take with me?

 I took $95 in cash with me and my significant other used his card for everything else!
-American Dollars is widely accepted so we did not need to exchange our money at all.
-Unfortunately, The American Dollar isn’t doing too well so while I could use our money there, everything was listed in the Cayman Island currency so I ended up spending more.
+American Dollars is widely accepted, so we did not need to exchange our money at all.
+Unfortunately, The American Dollar isn’t doing too well so while I could use our money there, everything was listed in the Cayman Islands currency, so I ended up spending more.
 Many places also automatically included a 15% (no matter the party size) gratuity.
-In the US, an Arizona Ice Tea can is $0.99 cents!
+In the US, an Arizona Ice Tea can is 0.99 cents!
 There, it was over $4.00 AND included a 15% gratuity.
-A $12 CI dollar burger resulted into being over $16 USD.
+A $12 CI dollar burger resulted in being over $16 USD.
 Altogether, we spent $250 per person on food for the week.

 Which Airline Did We Fly to get to Grand Cayman?

 We flew Delta Airlines going down and American Airlines on our return flight.
 My boyfriend and I shared a large suitcase and checked it in.
 The cost was $30 each way so $60 in total.
 This was my first time flying Delta, and I was very impressed.
-I typically fly Spirit so I was not used to all of the amenities offered by other airlines.
+I typically fly Spirit, so I was not used to all of the amenities offered by other airlines.
 Not only did Delta offer in-flight movies and TV shows on what appeared to be a 7-8″ screen, if you didn’t have earbuds they were complimentary!
 However, the restroom on the Delta plane was super small.
 Similarly, American Airlines also offered in-flight movies and tv shows, but you had to download their app to your phone to watch them.
-On the contrast, American Airline’s restrooms are bigger.
+In contrast, American Airline’s restrooms are bigger.